yannikmadeheim-del/pyFBS-nonlinear/docs/examples/02_interactive_display.rst

 ***********
 Translation
 ***********
 Translation of an object in the 3D display can be performed by moving a black sphere widget.
-An example of translation in the 3D display is depicted on a GIF bellow:
+An example of translation in the 3D display is depicted on a GIF bellow.

 .. figure:: ./data/translation.gif
    :width: 800px